Sample text to copy and paste for your assignment or project

 Thomas Cook have shown how focus on profit and the interests of your shareholders at the expense of your stakeholders leads to lasting negative consequences.
 In 2006 two children died from Carbon Monoxide poisoning while on a Thomas Cook holiday in Corfu.
 Justin King, former CEO of Sainsburys led a review into Thomas Cook's handling of the deaths.
 Justin King said parts of the company had a tendancy to:

-to protect cost rather than maximise the customer experience
+to protect cost rather than maximize the customer experience

 and that: